 10. Fail to Pass State Inspections

 Prior to renting out leased premises, landlords must register the rental premises with the proper authorities.
-Landlords must then conduct a proper inspection so that the premises are in a habitable condition for the tenant.
+Landlords must then conduct a proper inspection so that the premises are in habitable condition for the tenant.

 Consequences for Landlords Failing to Pass State Inspections

 Failure to register the premises and conduct an inspection may lead to fines and other taxes.
-For example, in Austin, when a landlord fails to properly register the rental unit, they may be liable for up to $2,000.

 When Can a Landlord Fail to Pass State Inspections?